govguide/optimism-resource-center/Code of Conduct/Rules of Engagement 2.0.md

         <br>

-    - _**When making a claim, provide proof.**_
+    - _**When making a claim, provide proof and do it in the designated channels and spaces.**_

         If you make a claim of any kind you should always provide proof.
+Please make use of designated channels and spaces for feedback, avoiding using social media or public spaces to host conversations that can affect the goodwill of the Collective.
 Claims are an essential tool for Optimists to make informed decisions.
 Keep your claims to the evidence, make sure your argument is clear and has a high level of integrity.
 Claims that involve emotive or inflammatory language or make unsubstantiated claims will be removed, and may result in suspension from community platforms.
 For more details see the [[Guidance on Severe Code of Conduct Violations|definitions of harassment]].
         <br>

     - _**Use common sense.**_